PAPERZILLA

 Your research updates are scattered across Google Scholar alerts, Stork, Hugging Face Daily Papers, newsletters, forwarded emails, and source-specific notifications.

 Forward those alerts into Paperzilla.
-Paperzilla extracts paper links, resolves them into structured records, places them in an Inbox, and checks them against your topic projects when possible.
+Paperzilla extracts paper links and metadata, resolves them into structured records, places them in an Inbox, and checks them against your topic projects when possible.

 Key features